 The treatment starts with Lockhart being put in a large tank filled with water and given an oxygen tube to breathe from.
 He’s told that he may encounter some visions.
 Lockhart remembers his father committing suicide.
 Soon he sees eels swimming in the water and struggles to get out and almost dies.
 But he’s saved by the wanking doctor.
 I believe that there were no real eels in the water at this point.
 This episode happens in Lockhart’s mind and the visions are created thanks to the water he’s been consuming.
 When they get Lockhart out of the tank, he sees that there is nothing in the water.

-Next day, Mrs. Watkins and Lockhart talk about the Baron and his sister from centuries ago.
+Next day, Mrs. Watkins and Lockhart talk about the Baron and his sister from two centuries ago.
 But Watkins adds that the villagers burned down the place because of the many experiments that were being conducted on the peasants.
 That people went missing and these bodies were later found emancipated and disfigured.
 Mrs. Watson is taken away for her “treatment”.
 This treatment she’s being taken away for is none other than the Filtering / Distillation Process.

 Lockhart and Hannah hit town